marek0209/MERN-CINEMA-APP/README.md

 Development

 ## Installation with docker (Recommended)
-1.Clone or download the repo
+1. Clone or download the repo
-2.Open project folder in terminal
+2. Open project folder in terminal
-3.Run in your terminal command  "docker-compose build" if your are at linux like os you probably need to type "sudo" before command
+3. Run in your terminal command  "docker-compose build" if your are at linux like os you probably need to type "sudo" before
-4.If the building was successfully completed you can run "docker-compose up" 5.Congratulations probably if everything went ok, you should be able to run in your browser http://localhost:3000/
+4. If the building was successfully completed you can run "docker-compose up"
+5. Congratulations, probably if everything went ok, you should be able to run in your browser http://localhost:3000/

 ## Installation without docker